Skip to content

 Prerequisites and Basic Requirements

-• Operating System: Ubuntu 22.04 (Jammy)
+• Operating System: Ubuntu 22.04 (Jammy).

-• Privileges: Root access or sudo privileges are required for installation and configuration.
+• Privileges: Root access is required for installation and service management.

 • Timezone: The server timezone is configured to Europe/Amsterdam.